Aditya11Shrivastava/LeafGuard-Potato-Disease-Detection-API/README.md

 • NumPy, Matplotlib: For data manipulation and visualization.

 # Getting Started
 To run this project locally, follow these steps:
-1. Clone the repository: git clone https://github.com/your-username/leafguard.git
-2. Install dependencies: pip install -r requirements.txt
+1. Install dependencies: pip install -r requirements.txt
-3. Run the application: uvicorn main:app --reload
+2. Run the application: uvicorn main:app --reload
-4. Test the API using Postman or by navigating to http://localhost:8000/docs for the interactive documentation.
+3. Test the API using Postman or by navigating to http://localhost:8000/docs for the interactive documentation.